stackbit-projects/silvestru-site-f4da8/index.md

     subtitle: People I have conned into giving me money
     grid_items:
       - content: >
-          I'm not going to weigh in on the controversy here, but I would like to put in a good word for Silvestru.
+          "I'm not going to weigh in on the controversy here, but I would like to put in a good word for Silvestru.
 I hired him last month for a VSL project and I'm very pleased with the results.
 Not only did he deliver exactly what I asked, he also came through with recommendations on how to improve the product to maximize conversions.
 He's a talented dude who follows through on promises, communicates regularly and delivers on time.
-I'm looking forward to our next project together.
+I'm looking forward to our next project together."

           **Jason Keith,** *CEO, Patriot Publications*